What is the Age of Consent in Michigan?

 If you truly fall in violation of the age of consent law, an experienced criminal sexual conduct lawyer or criminal defense attorney will know the right steps to take to mitigate the consequences by getting you the required help while making the court and the prosecution see your good and human qualities without a reasonable doubt.

-Attorney Nicole Blank Becker possesses both the ability to anticipate the prosecution’s next move and years of experience through her practice on both sides of the law (prior to being a sexual assault defense laywer she was the Chief of the Sex Unit in Macomb County).
+Attorney Nicole Blank Becker possesses both the ability to anticipate the prosecution’s next move and years of experience through her practice on both sides of the law (prior to being a sexual assault defense lawyer she was the Chief of the Sex Unit in Macomb County).

 Nicole is also an active listener, which ensures that she does not miss any communication from her clients, the prosecution, and the defendant(s).
 She prides herself on building a strong attorney-client relationship to help her clients feel at ease when sharing their side of the story.
 This strong attorney-client relationship is critical to building a strong defense.